I always thought speed reading was a scam.

-Let’s practice a simple exercise that will help you eliminate the bad habits you have that keep you rereading text.
+Let’s practice a simple exercise that will help you eliminate the bad habits that keep you rereading text.

-Read a section of your book using the pen as a pointer to guide your eyes (you can also use your finger as a pointer, but I find using a pen is much easier and faster personally).
+Read a section of your book using the pen as a pointer to guide your eyes (you can also use your finger as a pointer, but I find using a pen is much easier and faster).

 You’re going to move the pen steadily at the same pace across the page just underneath (or above) the words you’re reading.
 You are not allowed to move your eyes backwards.